-Council is responsible for the provision and maintenance of the reticulated water supply throughout the region.
-Digital maps of the water service areas are available below.
-Printed maps are available for a fee.
-Contact us for more information.
+Council is responsible for the supply and maintenance of reticulated water throughout the region.

 Residents experiencing problems with a private water supply may contact us for advice.

-- Untreated creek or dam water should not be used for domestic proposes (toilets excepted).
+Untreated creek or dam water should not be used for domestic purposes (toilets excepted).

 There are several reticulated private supply schemes e.g. The Palms and Nahrunda, which council has no control over.
 Water from the schemes is untreated and is considered not suitable for drinking unless further treated.

 Section 163 of the Water Supply (Safety and Reliability) Act 2008 (the Act) requires the service provider (Council) to keep a map showing both the limits of the service area and the location of the service provider’s infrastructure.
 It further provides that the map must be updated at least annually.